Although it might be easy to forget, women’s rights in the United Arab Emirates conform to Islamic law and expats need to do their homework.

 - Women’s freedom from violence in the United Arab Emirates

-- Family and divorce laws in in the United Arab Emirates
+- Family and divorce laws in the United Arab Emirates

-- Breastfeeding laws in in the United Arab Emirates
+- Breastfeeding laws in the United Arab Emirates

-- Women’s rights organizations in in the United Arab Emirates
+- Women’s rights organizations in the United Arab Emirates

 Women’s rights and gender equality in the UAE